AnaMon16/virtual-cv-portfolio.github.io/README.md

 # virtual-cv-portfolio

 Virtual CV of Anastasia Meyer
-A portfolio website to showcase my CV, contact details, skills, background, and projects.
+A portfolio website to showcase about me, project, skills, certificates, cv, and where to contact me.

 ## 🌟 Features

 - Professional and clean design
-- About Me page with bio and a photo
+- About with bio and a photo
+- Projects with GitHub repopsitory links
+- Skills list
+- Certificate with .pdf links
 - CV download link
-- Projects page with GitHub repopsitory links
-- Skills list
-- Contact information
+- Contact info

 ## 🛠️ Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
 - Git & GitHub